nutellinoit/connectivity-checker-cli/README.md

 The goal of this project is to have a simple bash script using:

-- yq https://github.com/mikefarah/yq utility to parse YAML files
+- yq 4.5.0+ https://github.com/mikefarah/yq utility to parse YAML files
 - nc
 - timeout
+- curl

 to test network openings from a structured YAML.